the1Riddle/grub-rescue/README.md

 ```
 normal
 ```
 This should bring your system back to normal, and you should no longer see the "No Such Partition" error.
-If you still encounter issues, revisit the partition identification and setting steps.
+If you still have issues, please go ahead and revisit the partition identification and setting steps.

 ![ma](https://github.com/the1Riddle/grub-rescue/assets/125451537/fea3d6db-df8e-4da6-9982-bb4863df6366)